EV Market Stats 2025

 How many plug-in vehicles are there in New Zealand?

-NZTA defines an electric vehicle (EV) as either fully electric or plug-in hybrid (as both can be propelled by externally charged electricity).
+NZTA defines an EV as either fully electric (BEV) or plug-in hybrid (PHEV).
+Both vehicle types can be propelled by externally charged electricity.

 Both kinds of vehicles have shown significant growth since 2019.
 Although there are more fully electric vehicles on the roads than PHEVs, the share of PHEVs among plug-in vehicles has grown marginally faster.